 MURIEL: It’s funny, when I develop a story I have a basic premise, usually hear dialogue, a few characters’ names and traits come.
 I hear their voices and start to develop relationships.
 And I always get the first line and the ending.
 It’s very strange.
 It happened with this next novel I’m writing.
 But it’s interesting, when an actor rehearses a role for say the theater, the rule is you must perform true in the moment without playing the ending first.
 So I jot my book’s ending down and hide it until I’m ready to look at it again so it doesn’t influence me and the story can flow where it wishes.
 I’m always open.
 Songwriting taught me that, especially when collaborating in a recording studio.
 You must be open to change, advice, and correction.

 My goal was to write a story that was not only entertaining and insightful historically, but one that inspired the reader to want to learn more about this period in history, and perhaps look inside at some of the things that may be holding them back in relation to truly being free.
 Did it turn out the way I planned?
 Yes, I think so.
-What I love most about writing is what I loved about acting, the surprise of where a story can take you when you let go of the reigns.
+What I love most about writing is what I loved about acting, the surprise of where a story can take you when you let go of the reins.

 FQ: As an author, what are your future plans?
 Any new books on the horizon; possibly a sequel to Essie’s Roses – one that would maybe focus on the children of these two women?